FAQs

 Who runs the church?

 Fairmont is led by an elected church council called the Session, consisting of twelve people.
 The Pastor serves as the moderator of the Session.
-The property of the church (physical and financial) is maintained by a separate board called the Trustees.
-Finally the caring ministries of the church are overseen by a third board called the Deacons.
-Together the Session, Trustees, and Deacons, are the officers of Fairmont.
+The property of the church (physical and financial) is maintained by a board called the Trustees.
+The caring ministries of the church are overseen by a group called the Deacons.
+Together the Session, Trustees, and Deacons are the officers of Fairmont.

 Do Presbyterians treat women and men differently in church roles?

-No. The Presbyterian Church limits no offices or functions on the basis of gender.
+No. The Presbyterian Church (USA) limits no offices or functions based on gender.
 We believe that God blesses all people with the gifts for ministry.

 Jesus seemed to have distinct opinions in favor of the poor, the outcast, the socially marginalized, and people trying to make peace.
 We support the causes Jesus favored.
-But, we do not get involved in partisan politics and never endorse candidates.
-You will find liberals and conservatives in our congregation livingly happily alongside each other.
+But we do not get involved in partisan politics and never endorse candidates.
+You will find liberals and conservatives in our congregation, living happily alongside each other.
 Our own branch of Christianity, the Reformed family of faith, believes that every person should be involved in public affairs, but how you do that is between you and God.

 How do you become a member?

 Ask a pastor.
-We have prospective member classes several times a year.
-Members are formally received by the Session (church council) and then recognized in worship.
+New members are formally received by the Session (church council) and then recognized in worship.

 What do you have to believe to become a member?